DemoEffect/TRVC/README.md

 # Thermostatic Radiator Valve Controller - TRVC

 **TRVC** is a DIY smart thermostatic radiator valve controller designed for retrofitting traditional radiators with intelligent control.
-Based on the ESP32 platform and powered via Ethernet, TRVC helps optimize room temperature and reduce gas consumption.
+Based on the ESP32 platform and powered via Ethernet.
+TRVC helps optimize room temperature and reduce energy consumption, not heating the rooms which not needed.
+(It's also super handy if you like Arctic weather and your partner’s more of a Sahara fan – or the other way around. 😄)

 📟 [Schematic & PCB @ OSHWlab](https://oshwlab.com/fazy/trv-controller)